Winter long throws predict spectacular summer

 Discus

-The U18s also had a great competition; Moyo Stumpenhusen (Rugby & Northampton, Gary Herrington) in his second competition of the year (the first a return to the Swedish indoor throws earlier this month) was just shy of 60m but enough to beat his own CBP by 4m.
-Chu Ononogbu (Shaftesbury Barnet Harriers,Clyde Gordon) added 2 metres onto his PB to take silver and Harry Beard (City of Sheffield and Dearne AC, Greg Beard) came up from behind in the final round also with a PB to snatch bronze.
+The U18s also had a great competition; Moyo Stumpenhusen (Rugby & Northampton, Gary Herrington) in his second competition of the year (the first a return to the Swedish indoor throws earlier this month) was just shy of 60m but enough to beat his own CBP by four metres.
+Chu Ononogbu (Shaftesbury Barnet Harriers,Clyde Gordon) added two metres onto his PB to take silver.
+Harry Beard (City of Sheffield and Dearne AC, Greg Beard) came up from behind in the final round also with a PB to snatch bronze.

 Another event, another CBP.
 This time it was the female discus throwers who were out to impress.
 The cross-headwind helped the right handers but this competition not so advantageous for the three left handers.
-This didn’t seem to worry U16 Adanna Udechuku (Colchester & Tendring AC, Emeka Udechuku) who showed she meant business with a 6m PB in the third round of a nicely rounded 39.00m.
-This leapfrogged her in top spot today over rival Ruby Arnold (Derby Athletic Club, Barry Hawksworth) who also PBd.
+This didn’t seem to worry U16 Adanna Udechuku (Colchester & Tendring AC, Emeka Udechuku) who showed she meant business with a six metre PB in the third round of a nicely rounded 39.00m.
+This leapfrogged her in top spot today over rival Ruby Arnold (Derby Athletic Club, Barry Hawksworth) who also recorded a new PB.
 Third placed Clarice Thorne-Henderson (Winchester & District AC, Martin McBriar) also pulled out a PB in the fifth round.
-Adanna gets another year at the top of her age group due to the changes and so she’ll be one to watch this summer.
+Adanna gets another year at the top of her age group due to the upcoming age group changes and so she’ll be one to watch this summer.

-Sidney Shorrock (West Cheshire AC)dominated the U18 competition and added over 2m to her own PB as well as breaking the Championship Best Performance.
+Sidney Shorrock (West Cheshire AC) dominated the U18 competition and added over two metres to her own PB as well as breaking the Championship Best Performance.
 The battle for the other medals was close, with Elkie Baker (London Heathside, Neville Thompson) pulling out a 40m+ to take silver from Beth Pendlebury (Trafford AC, Michael Martin).

 Javelin

-The U18 men’s javelin saw a great head-to-head: with three athletes already over 60m, Ned Scott (Winchester & District AC, Bronwin Carter/Martin McBriar) held the lead for the first five rounds, but Henry Jones (Reading AC, Sam Harrison) was nipping at his heels all the way through and finally put out a massive PB of 64,72 for his final attempt to take gold.
-Ben Clarke (Bury AC, John Conroy) earned bronze with a solid 60.44 early on in the competition.
-William Getti Connop (Medway and Maidstone AC, Mark Chapman )dominated in the U16 event and his new PB gave him a clear 5m lead over Arthur Rogers (Brighton & Hove AC, Robert Willows/Richard Pilling) in silver.
+The U18 men’s javelin saw a great head-to-head with three athletes already over 60m, Ned Scott (Winchester & District AC, Bronwin Carter/Martin McBriar) held the lead for the first five rounds, but Henry Jones (Reading AC, Sam Harrison) was nipping at his heels all the way through and finally put out a massive PB of 64.72m for his final attempt to take gold.
+Ben Clarke (Bury AC, John Conroy) earned bronze with a solid 60.44m early on in the competition.
+William Getti Connop (Medway and Maidstone AC, Mark Chapman) dominated in the U16 event and his new PB gave him a clear five metre lead over Arthur Rogers (Brighton & Hove AC, Robert Willows/Richard Pilling) in silver.

 Hammer

-The wind dropped and the rain stopped – conditions were perfect for the last hammer events of the day.
-So, much of the results depended on technical and mental preparation.
+The wind dropped and the rain stopped – conditions were perfect for the last hammer events of the day with much of the results depending on technical and mental preparation.
 There were a lot of no throws but that provided good championship experience for the young throwers.
-U16 winner Alfred Rushton (City of Stoke AC) made a tenuous start but managed a 50+ throw in round three, followed by two more no throws to then pull out a new PB and gold medal winning final effort.
+U16 winner Alfred Rushton (City of Stoke AC) made a tenuous start but managed a 50m+ throw in round three, followed by two more no throws to then pull out a new PB and gold medal winning final effort.
 Second placed Leon Pullen (Thetford AC) had some issues controlling his throws but also produced a huge 6m PB in the final round with a perfectly executed performance.

 In the men’s U18 hammer Gethin Brown (Deeside AAC, Lesley Brown) didn’t show his cards until well into the competition - throwing 61m followed by a second PB of 64.38m which was also a Championship Best and showed that a European standard is beckoning.
 Rory Witcombe (Blackheath & Bromley Harriers AC, Michael Davies) began with a foul but then was the only athlete to produce a solid run of five throws and awarded silver.